kartoza/sawps/docs/src/user/manual/explore/map.md

 3. **Zooming Out Icon**: The zooming out icon is represented by a minus sign (-).
 Click on this icon to zoom out on the map, reducing the size of the displayed area and providing a broader view.

-4. **Toggle Between Dark and Light Mode**: The map view offers the option to toggle between dark and light modes, enhancing the viewing experience based on the users preference.
+4. **Toggle Between Dark and Light Mode**: The map view offers the option to toggle between dark and light modes, enhancing the viewing experience based on the user's preference.

     **Dark Mode**